Pelvic Pain Specialist in Edmond, OK

 Pelvic pain is an extremely common symptom, especially in women.
 Discomfort within the lower abdomen and pelvic region could be a result of an abnormality or illness relating to a variety of key bodily systems and functions.

 Most often, this type of pain is typically related to the reproductive system, digestive, urinary system, or the musculoskeletal system.
-Dr. Glass is a board-certified gynecologist with over 38 years of experience treating women in the Edmond, OK area.
+Dr. Glass is a board-certified gynecologist with over 38 years of experience treating women at his gynecology office in the Edmond, OK area.
 He is highly trained in diagnosing and treating conditions that cause pelvic pain.
-Call (405) 341-9996 to schedule an appointment today!
+Please call (405) 341-9996 to schedule an appointment today!

 What Activities May Worsen Pelvic Pain?